- Sydney

 Hunter Valley: Stay

-There are so many gorgeous places to stay in the Hunter Valley but our top pick for a romantic getaway would have to be to sleep among the vines at Vinden Estate Wines, Wandin Estate or Tinonee Estate.
-Or if you want to go full Under The Tuscan Sun for a truly memorable girls’ trip, check out Talits Estate, they sleep 10 and boast impeccable vibes with gorgeous manicured gardens and cosy fireplaces.
+There are so many gorgeous places to stay in the Hunter Valley.
+But our top pick for a cosy winter getaway would be to sleep among the vines at Vinden Estate Wines, Wandin Estate or Tinonee Estate.

 Hunter Valley: Eat & Drink